QUALITY OF LIFE – EUTHANASIA

 So how do you know when their time has come?
 Dr. Noel and her staff will help you navigate making this decision.
 It’s a combination of what’s best for the pet and for the family.
 Everyone is different and views their ability to care for sick and elderly pets differently.
 The simple standards for quality of life are eating, drinking, expressing bowls, and urinating regularly.
 The next standard is individual for each pet – are they still excited about that car ride, are they resting comfortably and in normal places, do they still want to play with their favorite toys, can they navigate the stairs in the house, can they be left alone?
 Finally, we must discuss medical conditions and prognosis.
 If we know things are only going to get worse, then we must do everything we can to not allow our pets to suffer needlessly.
 Helping you create the best quality of life for what time your pet has left is of utmost importance.
 Appropriate therapeutic and pain medications may be recommended, along with special diets and safe living accommodations.

-When the day has come to finally euthanize your pet, it can be done either at South Arbor or your home.
-You can elect to be present or not for any or all of this.
+When the day has come to finally euthanize your pet at South Arbor Animal Hospital, you can elect to be present or not for any or all of this.
 A heavy sedative is given first as an intramuscular injection.
 This allows your pet to relax and to ultimately be sleeping and unaware of any pain or stress.
 Sometimes a catheter is placed, but not always.
 A final intravascular injection is given with the euthanasia solution.
 This drug will very quickly stop brain function, and then ultimately cardiac function.
 You have the option to take your pet’s body home and bury it or have it cremated.